scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAKS.md

 ## Step 2.
 Create an AKS cluster for ScalarDL Ledger

-Create an AKS cluster for the deployment of ScalarDL Ledger.
-See [Create an AKS cluster for Scalar Products](./CreateAKSClusterForScalarProducts.md) for more details.
+You must create an AKS cluster for the ScalarDL Ledger deployment.
+For details, see [Create an AKS cluster for Scalar products](./CreateAKSClusterForScalarProducts.md).

 ## Step 3.
 Create an AKS cluster for ScalarDL Auditor

-Create an AKS cluster for the deployment of ScalarDL Auditor.
-See [Create an AKS cluster for Scalar Products](./CreateAKSClusterForScalarProducts.md) for more details.
+You must also create an AKS cluster for the ScalarDL Auditor deployment.
+For details, see [Create an AKS cluster for Scalar products](./CreateAKSClusterForScalarProducts.md).

 ## Step 4.
 Set up a database for ScalarDL Ledger

+You must prepare a database before deploying ScalarDL Ledger.
+Because ScalarDL Ledger uses ScalarDB internally to access databases, refer to [ScalarDB Supported Databases](https://github.com/scalar-labs/scalardb/blob/master/docs/scalardb-supported-databases.md) to see which types of databases ScalarDB supports.

-ScalarDL Ledger uses ScalarDB in its internal to access a database and ScalarDB supports [several databases](https://github.com/scalar-labs/scalardb/blob/master/docs/scalardb-supported-databases.md).
-You need to prepare a database before you deploy ScalarDL Ledger.
-See [Set up a database for ScalarDB/ScalarDL deployment in Azure](./SetupDatabaseForAzure.md) for more details.
+For details on setting up a database, see [Set up a database for ScalarDB/ScalarDL deployment in Azure](./SetupDatabaseForAzure.md).

 ## Step 5.
 Set up a database for ScalarDL Auditor

+You must also prepare a database before deploying ScalarDL Auditor.
+Because ScalarDL Auditor uses ScalarDB internally to access databases, refer to [ScalarDB Supported Databases](https://github.com/scalar-labs/scalardb/blob/master/docs/scalardb-supported-databases.md) to see which types of databases ScalarDB supports.

-ScalarDL Auditor uses ScalarDB in its internal to access a database and ScalarDB supports [several databases](https://github.com/scalar-labs/scalardb/blob/master/docs/scalardb-supported-databases.md).
-You need to prepare a database before you deploy ScalarDL Auditor.
-See [Set up a database for ScalarDB/ScalarDL deployment in Azure](./SetupDatabaseForAzure.md) for more details.
+For details on setting up a database, see [Set up a database for ScalarDB/ScalarDL deployment in Azure](./SetupDatabaseForAzure.md).

 ## Step 6.
 Create a bastion server for ScalarDL Ledger

-For executing some tools to deploy and manage ScalarDL Ledger on AKS, you need to prepare a bastion server in the same VNet of the AKS cluster you created in **Step 2**.
-See [Create a bastion server](./CreateBastionServer.md) for more details.
+To execute some tools for deploying and managing ScalarDL Ledger on AKS, you must prepare a bastion server in the same VNet of the AKS cluster that you created in **Step 2**.
+For details, see [Create a Bastion Server](./CreateBastionServer.md).

 ## Step 7.
 Create a bastion server for ScalarDL Auditor

-For executing some tools to deploy and manage ScalarDL Auditor on AKS, you need to prepare a bastion server in the same VNet of the AKS cluster you created in **Step 3**.
-See [Create a bastion server](./CreateBastionServer.md) for more details.
+To execute some tools for deploying and managing ScalarDL Auditor on AKS, you must prepare a bastion server in the same VNet of the AKS cluster that you created in **Step 3**.
+For details, see [Create a Bastion Server](./CreateBastionServer.md).

 ## Step 8.
 Create network peering between two AKS clusters

-To make ScalarDL work properly, ScalarDL Ledger and ScalarDL Auditor need to connect with each other.
-You need to connect two VNets using [Virtual Network Peering](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview).
-See [Configure network peering for ScalarDL Auditor mode](./NetworkPeeringForScalarDLAuditor.md) fro more details.
+To make ScalarDL work properly, ScalarDL Ledger and ScalarDL Auditor need to connect to each other.
+You must connect two VNets by using [virtual network peering](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview).
+For details, see [Configure Network Peering for ScalarDL Auditor Mode](./NetworkPeeringForScalarDLAuditor.md).

 ## Step 9.
-Prepare a custom values file of Helm Chart of ScalarDL Ledger
+Prepare custom values files for the Scalar Helm Charts for both ScalarDL Ledger and ScalarDL Schema Loader

-You need to configure a custom values file for the Helm Chart of ScalarDL Ledger and ScalarDL Schema Loader (for Ledger) based on your environment (e.g., access information of the database you created in **Step 4**).
-See [Configure a custom values file for Scalar Helm Charts](https://github.com/scalar-labs/helm-charts/blob/main/docs/configure-custom-values-file.md) for more details.
+To perform a task, like accessing information in the database that you created in **Step 4**, you must configure custom values files for the Scalar Helm Charts for both ScalarDL Ledger and ScalarDL Schema Loader (for Ledger) based on your environment.
+For details, see [Configure a custom values file for Scalar Helm Charts](https://github.com/scalar-labs/helm-charts/blob/main/docs/configure-custom-values-file.md).

 ## Step 10.
-Deploy ScalarDL Ledger using Scalar Helm Chart
+Deploy ScalarDL Ledger by using the Scalar Helm Chart

-Deploy ScalarDL Ledger on your AKS cluster using Scalar Helm Chart.
-See [Deploy Scalar products using Scalar Helm Charts](https://github.com/scalar-labs/helm-charts/blob/main/docs/how-to-deploy-scalar-products.md) for more details.
+You must deploy ScalarDL Ledger on your AKS cluster by using the Scalar Helm Chart.
+For details, see [Deploy Scalar products using Scalar Helm Charts](https://github.com/scalar-labs/helm-charts/blob/main/docs/how-to-deploy-scalar-products.md).

-Note: We recommend creating a dedicated namespace by using the `kubectl create ns scalardl-ledger` command and deploying ScalarDL Ledger in the namespace by using the `-n scalardl-ledger` option with the `helm install` command.
+**Note:** We recommend creating a dedicated namespace by using the `kubectl create ns scalardl-ledger` command and deploying ScalarDL Ledger in the namespace by using the `-n scalardl-ledger` option with the `helm install` command.

 ## Step 11.
-Prepare a custom values file of Helm Chart of ScalarDL Auditor
+Prepare a custom values file for the Scalar Helm Chart for ScalarDL Auditor

-You need to configure a custom values file for the Helm Chart of ScalarDL Auditor and ScalarDL Schema Loader (for Auditor) based on your environment (e.g., access information of the database you created in **Step 5**).
-See [Configure a custom values file for Scalar Helm Charts](https://github.com/scalar-labs/helm-charts/blob/main/docs/configure-custom-values-file.md) for more details.
+To perform tasks, like accessing information in the database that you created in **Step 5**, you must also configure a custom values file for the Scalar Helm Chart for ScalarDL Auditor and ScalarDL Schema Loader (for Auditor) based on your environment.
+For details, see [Configure a custom values file for Scalar Helm Charts](https://github.com/scalar-labs/helm-charts/blob/main/docs/configure-custom-values-file.md).

 ## Step 12.
-Deploy ScalarDL Auditor using Scalar Helm Chart
+Deploy ScalarDL Auditor by using the Scalar Helm Chart

-Deploy ScalarDL Auditor on your AKS cluster using Scalar Helm Chart.
-See [Deploy Scalar products using Scalar Helm Charts](https://github.com/scalar-labs/helm-charts/blob/main/docs/how-to-deploy-scalar-products.md) for more details.
+You must deploy ScalarDL Auditor on your AKS cluster by using the Scalar Helm Chart.
+For details, see [Deploy Scalar products using Scalar Helm Charts](https://github.com/scalar-labs/helm-charts/blob/main/docs/how-to-deploy-scalar-products.md).

-Note: We recommend creating a dedicated namespace by using the `kubectl create ns scalardl-auditor` command and deploying ScalarDL Auditor in the namespace by using the `-n scalardl-auditor` option with the `helm install` command.
+**Note:** We recommend creating a dedicated namespace by using the `kubectl create ns scalardl-auditor` command and deploying ScalarDL Auditor in the namespace by using the `-n scalardl-auditor` option with the `helm install` command.

 ## Step 13.
-Check the status of ScalarDL Ledger deployment
+Check the status of your ScalarDL Ledger deployment

-After deploying ScalarDL Ledger on your AKS cluster, you need to check the status of each component.
-See [What you might want to check on a regular basis](./RegularCheck.md) for more details.
+After deploying ScalarDL Ledger in your AKS cluster, you must check the status of each component.
+For details, see [Components to Regularly Check When Running in a Kubernetes Environment](./RegularCheck.md).

 ## Step 14.
-Check the status of ScalarDL Auditor deployment
+Check the status of your ScalarDL Auditor deployment

-After deploying ScalarDL Auditor on your AKS cluster, you need to check the status of each component.
-See [What you might want to check on a regular basis](./RegularCheck.md) for more details.
+After deploying ScalarDL Auditor in your AKS cluster, you must check the status of each component.
+For details, see [Components to Regularly Check When Running in a Kubernetes Environment](./RegularCheck.md).

 ## Step 15.
-Monitoring for ScalarDL Ledger deployment
+Monitor your ScalarDL Ledger deployment

-After deploying ScalarDL Ledger on your AKS cluster, we recommend monitoring the deployed components and collecting their logs, especially in production.
-See [Monitoring Scalar products on a Kubernetes cluster](./K8sMonitorGuide.md) and [Collecting logs from Scalar products on a Kubernetes cluster](./K8sLogCollectionGuide.md) for more details.
+After deploying ScalarDL Ledger in your AKS cluster, we recommend monitoring the deployed components and collecting their logs, especially in production.
+For details, see [Monitoring Scalar products on a Kubernetes cluster](./K8sMonitorGuide.md) and [Collecting logs from Scalar products on a Kubernetes cluster](./K8sLogCollectionGuide.md).

 ## Step 16.
-Monitoring for ScalarDL Auditor deployment
+Monitor your ScalarDL Auditor deployment

-After deploying ScalarDL Auditor on your AKS cluster, we recommend monitoring the deployed components and collecting their logs, especially in production.
-See [Monitoring Scalar products on a Kubernetes cluster](./K8sMonitorGuide.md) and [Collecting logs from Scalar products on a Kubernetes cluster](./K8sLogCollectionGuide.md) for more details.
+After deploying ScalarDL Auditor in your AKS cluster, we recommend monitoring the deployed components and collecting their logs, especially in production.
+For details, see [Monitoring Scalar products on a Kubernetes cluster](./K8sMonitorGuide.md) and [Collecting logs from Scalar products on a Kubernetes cluster](./K8sLogCollectionGuide.md).

----

-## Uninstall ScalarDL Ledger and ScalarDL Auditor on AKS
+## Remove ScalarDL Ledger and ScalarDL Auditor from AKS

-If you want to uninstall the environment you created, please uninstall/remove resources in the reverse order of creation.
+If you want to remove the environment that you created, please remove all the resources in reverse order from which you created them in.